prejrdev/unnecessarily-native-lru/readme.md

 # Unnecesarily native Least Recently Used Cache
- > B-bu-but can't we just implement a linked list in js and use the built in map instead?
+ > But can't we just implement a linked list in js and use the built in map instead?

 ### Use cases